agfoote/single-cell_preprocessing_pipelines/README.md

 This repository provides a comprehensive pipeline for processing and analyzing single‑cell RNA‑sequencing data using either **R** or **Python/Scanpy**.
 Each workflow is fully scripted (R Markdown for R, Jupyter Notebook for Scanpy), modular, and checkpointed so you can pick up from any stage without re‑running everything.

-> *This file extends the original README by adding explicit steps for
->  4️⃣ Normalization & log‑transformation,
->  5️⃣ Mouse‑compatible cell‑cycle scoring, and
->  6️⃣ Feature selection & dimensional reduction.*

 ---

 ## Pipeline Overview 🚀